 - Add two 'v's.
 Make the second 'v' a different color.

-I hope you’ve enjoyed this quick embroidery stitch tutorial!
+I hope you've enjoyed this quick embroidery stitch tutorial.
 Try adding the tulip stitch to add a little detail to things like your collar, side of your socks, dog bandanas, napkins, and whatever else you can think of.
-It’s sure to make things just a bit more special. 🙂
+Adding even the tiniest of details is all you need to make them a bit more unique. 🙂